ocaml-cross/opam-cross-ios/README.md

   * The build system makes several assumptions that are not strictly valid while cross-compiling, mainly the fact that the bytecode the cross-compiler has just built can be ran by the `ocamlrun` on the build system.
 Thus, the requirement for a 32-bit build compiler for 32-bit targets, as well as for the matching versions.
   * The `.opt` versions of the compiler are built using itself, which doesn't work while cross-compiling, so all provided tools are bytecode-based.

+### The cross-toolchain wrapper

+The OCaml cross-compiler is configured with target triples like `aarch64-apple-darwin.simulator` and `aarch64-apple-darwin.catalyst`, and invokes a `<target>-gcc` / `<target>-ld` pair to produce object code.
+These are not real binaries — they are shell-script shims provided by the `cross-toolchain-wrapper` package.
+Each shim inspects its own name (e.g. `aarch64-apple-darwin.simulator-gcc`) to pick the right `xcrun --sdk … --find clang` and prepend the matching `--target=arm64-apple-ios<VER>-simulator` and `--sysroot=…` flags before exec-ing clang.
+This is what lets the same OCaml build flow produce binaries for the device SDK, the simulator SDK, and Mac Catalyst from a single repository.

 Acknowledgements
 ----------------

 The OCaml cross-compiler in opam-cross-ios is based on a [patchset][psellos] by Gerd Stolpmann.
+Cross-compiler support for OCaml 5.x is built on Samuel Hym's "Backport support for building cross compilers" patch series (squashed into `ocross-squashed.patch` in the older `ocaml-ios64` packages; OCaml 5.4 onwards ships the cross-compilation plumbing in-tree, so no patch is needed).

 [psellos]: psellos.com/ocaml/compile-to-iphone.html